State of the world in 2020. A fifth of the 21st century almost gone, what have we got to show for it? The progress and regress of world society.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, State of the world in 2020.
+Please use the Social Network links just below to share this information from The Explanation, State of the world in 2020.
 Agony of Humankind